music dictionary : As - As

 A Sagração da Primavera(Portuguese) The Rite of Spring

-Asaltante(Spanish m.) attacker, (bank) robber
+Asaltante(Spanish m./f.) attacker, (bank) robber

-Asalto(Spanish m.) attack, round (in boxing)
+Asalto(Spanish m.) hold-up, robbery, mugging, attack, assault, round (in boxing), bout (boxing match)

 Asamblea(Spanish f.) assembly, meeting, conference

-Asambleista(Spanish m./f.) member of an assembly
+Asambleísta(Spanish m./f.) member of an assembly

 a.s.a.p.abbreviation of 'as soon as possible'